jvrana/OptogeneticsLightBox/README.md

-# OptogeneticsLightBox
+# Optogenetics Light Box
 A programmable light delivery box for optogenetics experiments.
 This small and cheap light delivery system was used in several publications [<sup>1,2,3,4,5,6</sup>](#references).
-This isn't rocket science, but its important to have a reliable, robust, and hardy system for delivering light while doing long and expensive optogenetics experiments.
+Making something that flashes light isn't rocket science, but its important to have a robust, and hardy system for delivering light in a reliable and reproducible way while doing long and expensive optogenetics experiments.

+**Optogenetics?** - Broadly, optogenetics is the process of delivering light to cells to control function, often using engineered genetic constructs.
+Light offers several advantages over using chemicals for controlling cell behavior including spatio-temporal control, being basically free and limitless, and having minimal biological side effects.
+With light you can induce gene expression, stop gene expression, degrade proteins, initiate protein-protein interactions, activate neurons, and much more.

+**What is it?** - This light box delivers programmed *doses* of light and determined intervals.
+It has three independent outputs than can be programmed independently via a LCD screen.
+Useful assuming if you want to do some controls or comparisons, this feature is useful.

 ![LightBoxTopOn](images/LightBoxTopOn.jpeg)